 Headquartered in Eula, Texas, the movement began when J.G.
 Hawkins visited Israel and declared "Yahweh" to be the only name that God recognized for Himself.
 That was in 1974.
 Hawkins changed his name to Yaaqob and his younger brother Bill changed his name to Yisrayl.
 Together the brothers said they were the two witnesses described in Revelation 11 and they were to prepare the world for Jesus' return.
 They call Him Yahshua.

 Yisrayl Hawkins continues to lead the House of Yahweh, declaring that he is a prophet in the end times and will save the world from destruction, but that only those who follow him will survive.
 Leaders teach strict adherence to the Torah, "Yahweh's 613 laws," and Jewish feasts and festivals as the means to obtain salvation.
-House of Yahweh keeps Saturday as Sabbath and declares that traditional Christian holidays such as Easter and Christmas are pagan.
+This includes the Saturday Sabbath.
+House of Yahweh also declares that traditional Christian holidays such as Easter and Christmas are pagan.

 The House of Yahweh, as compared to the Bible, is not Christian.